mira-visualizer/mira/README.md

 # Mira
-Mira is an organizational tool for AWS' most used services. // infrastructure visualizer
+Mira is an organizational tool for AWS' most used services.

 *** INSERT GIF HERE ****